seanlaidlaw/GenomeCampus-Bus-Reserver/README.md

    `python reserve_bus_seats_bushub.py`

-2. The script will automatically book buses based on the configuration provided in `config.yaml`.
+2. The script will automatically book buses based on the configuration provided in config.yaml.
+The stop codes and bus service numbers will be looked up dynamically from the busroutes.yaml based on the stop labels you define.